Mental Health

 Suicidality in autism is not a psychological problem.
 It is an overload signal.
 When the nervous system operates at its capacity limit for months and years, when masking, sensory exhaustion and the loss of monotropic core bonds combine, it is not the psyche that collapses - the system signals: there is no way forward.

-The research is clear: autistic people face a 3 to 9 times higher suicide risk compared to the general population (Hirvikoski et al. 2020, Cassidy et al. 2014).
+The research is clear: autistic people face a 2- to 14-fold higher suicide risk than the general population, depending on subgroup (Hirvikoski et al. 2020, Cassidy et al. 2014).
 Autistic women are particularly affected - their risk is even higher because chronic masking produces additional exhaustion that remains invisible from the outside.

 Why the risk is elevated